stopwarstopputin/swsp-wordpress-plugin/README.md

 ## Donations and further ways of engaging

-This project is purely idealistic.
+This project is purely idealistic and we hope to make a contribution to peace.
 We are not interested in any kinds of commercial benefits or donations.

 If you want to join rallies against the war in Ukraine or donate to humanitarian organizations, we found https://www.stopputin.net/ a credible and helpful resource.